Skip to content

 Autosomal dominant polycystic kidney disease (AD-PKD)

 Autosomal dominant polycystic kidney disease or AD-PKD is an inherited condition that has been known to affect Birmans.
 This causes cysts to form in the kidneys.
-Affected cats usually develop signs of kidney disease between 3-10 years of age.
+Affected cats usually develop signs of kidney disease between three and 10 years of age.
 There’s no cure, but there are treatments that may help to improve the cat’s quality of life.
 Affected cats should not be allowed to breed.

 Congenital hypotrichiosis

 Congenital hypotrichiosis is a rare condition that can be inherited in Birman cats.
-Affected kittens will be born hairless or with a less than normal amount of fur.
+Affected kittens will be born hairless or with a decreased amount of fur.
 They’re more susceptible to infections and have a shortened life expectancy.
 A genetic test is now available so that cats carrying the mutated gene can be identified.

-Birmans can be affected by a congenital defect known as a corneal dermoid.
+Birmans can be affected by a congenital defect known as an ocular dermoid.
 This is a condition where hair grows on the cornea or on the conjunctiva in the eye.
-Surgery may be needed to remove the hair.
+Mild cases require no treatment.
+In more severe casts, surgery may be needed to remove the hair if it affects the cat’s eyesight.

 Can Birman cats go outside?

-Birmans are usually kept as indoor cats and most are happy to be just that, a house cat, but some may enjoy going outside.
-If they’re allowed outside, make sure that the space is enclosed and safe for them to explore.
+Birman cats are usually kept as indoor cats.
+Some may enjoy going outside.
+If you let your Birman cat outside, make sure that the space is enclosed and safe for them to explore.

 How long do Birman cats live?